octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterFA20/course.md

 ### Error Handling

-This FA2 tandard defines the set of standard errors to make it easier to integrate FA2 contracts with wallets, DApps and other generic software, and enable localization of user-visible error messages.
+This FA2 standard defines the set of standard errors to make it easier to integrate FA2 contracts with wallets, DApps and other generic software, and enable localization of user-visible error messages.

 Each error code is a short abbreviated string mnemonic.
 An FA2 contract client (like another contract or a wallet) could use on-the-chain or off-the-chain registry to map the error code mnemonic to a user-readable, localized message.